 Progress Report

-Development of Unmanned Marine Observation Vehicles to Contribute to Forecasting and Monitoring of Typhoon Artificial Control2.
-Development of Atomosphere-Ocean Sensors for Stormy Environments
+Development of Unmanned Marine Observation Vehicles to Contribute to Forecasting and Monitoring of Typhoon Artificial Control[2] Development of Atmosphere-Ocean Sensors for Stormy Environments

 1. Outline of the project

-We develop atmosphere-ocean sensors outfitted on virtual mooring (VM) drones which can maintain sufficient accuracy even in stormy environment with large hull motion caused by strong wind and high waves around the center of typhoons and waterproofness enough to withstand temporary submergence and heavy rainfall.
+We develop atmosphere-ocean sensors outfitted on virtual mooring drones (VMDs) which provide sufficient accuracy even in stormy environment with large hull motion caused by strong wind and high waves around the center of typhoons and waterproofness enough to withstand temporary submergence and heavy rainfall.

 2. Outcome so far